AthoubAlabdulrahim/Journali/README.md

 Welcome to journali

-the ios app where you can track your journal reflections and keep them in a safe place.
+the ios app where you can write your journal reflections and keep them in a safe place. your personal digital diary.